-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848) ("ASU 2020-04"), and in January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848), Scope ("ASU 2021-01").
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848) ("ASU 2020-04"), and in January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848), Scope ("ASU 2021-01") and ASU 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date.
 These ASUs provide practical expedients and exceptions for applying GAAP to contracts and transactions affected by reference rate reform if such contracts or transactions reference LIBOR or another reference rate expected to be discontinued.
-Amendments in this ASU for contract modifications may be applied as of March 12, 2020 through December 31, 2022.
+Amendments in this ASU for contract modifications may be applied as of March 12, 2020 through December 31, 2024.
 Once adopted, this ASU must be applied prospectively for all eligible contract modifications.
-The Company is currently assessing the impact the implementation of this ASU will have on its consolidated financial statements and disclosures, but does not believe that such impact will be material.
+The Company is currently assessing the impact the implementation of the ASUs will have on its consolidated financial statements and disclosures, and does not believe that such impact will be material.